-Our Sunday School meets from part way through our regular morning service and is for children of nursery and primary school age.
-They meet every Sunday, including during school holidays, except when we have an all-age service (see calendar for dates).
+Sunday School is called ‘JAM’, which stands for Jesus and Me.
+JAM meets from part way through our regular morning service and is for children of nursery and primary school age.
+They meet every Sunday, except during main school holidays or when we have an all-age service.
 In each meeting, the children have songs, prayer-time and age-appropriate teaching from the Bible.

 If you would like to bring your child(ren), please join us at our morning service at 10:45am.
 The children take part in the first part of the service along with the rest of the church.
 Then, the worship service leader will announce when the children can go to their groups and the teachers will show the way.
 Parents/carers stay in the main service and collect the children when the service ends.